 5. Sayyiduna Al-Bara’ ibn Azib (رضي الله عنه) reports: I heard the Prophet ﷺ delivering a sermon saying, “The first thing to be done on this day (Eid al-Adhaa) is to perform salah; and after returning from the prayer we perform the sacrifice.
 Whoever does so, has acted according to our Sunna.”
 [Bukhari, #951]

 Few basic masaa’il pertaining to Udhiyyah/Qurbani

 Udhiyyah/Qurbani is Wajib (obligatory) on every male and female Muslim who is:

 If Qurbani is wajib, it cannot be substituted by another act of worship such as charity.
 Qurbani is a separate act of worship.
-Similar as salah, it cannot be replaced by charity or zakah.
+Similar as salah, it cannot be replaced by charity.

 The animal for Udhiyyah/Qurbani must be: